Spring Price: (April 1 – May 27) $225 per night for up to 4 guests; $50 per night for a 5th guest. Minimum 3 night reservation.

 Our pretty 2 bedroom apartment enjoys spectacular views over the harbour in the ancient town of St. George’s.
 Close to fine dining, public transportation (the ferry system and bus), parks and beaches you will also be able to stroll into town to collect groceries and supplies.

-The apartment has a double bed, 2 single beds, and a roll-out Queen sofa in the living room.
+The apartment has a double bed, 2 single beds, and an air-mattress.
 (Single beds are trundle beds, they cannot be put together to form a King sized bed).
 The bathroom is a tub/shower combination.

 There are ceiling fans in all rooms and window air-conditioners in the bedrooms.
 No pets please.

-Internet is available and the landline telephone can be used for local calls only.
+Internet is available (500Mbps - the opportunity to increase speed is available if the tenant pays for the upgrade) and the landline telephone can be used for local calls only.
 The apartment has satellite TV.

 Maid services are available for extra charge.
 Stairs mean that wheelchairs cannot be accommodated.
 There is a friendly Labradoodle dog on the property which is not permitted to go inside the apartment.

 Closest swimming beach?
 Tobacco Bay is a 5 min drive/ 20 min walk